 - assess how a provider responds to an event, change of circumstance or issue identified from information received by the Chief Inspector — any of which might affect the safety and wellbeing of residents

 We monitor and inspect residential services in order to protect vulnerable people of all ages who are receiving residential care services and to ensure that these people are receiving an appropriate standard and quality of service.

 We have adopted a common Authority Monitoring Approach to inspecting and making judgments.

-This common approach is informed by our Assessment and judgement Framework and the guidance for the assessment of designated centres.
+This common approach is informed by our Assessment and Judgment Framework and the guidance for the assessment of designated centres.
 These documents seek to provide assurance that our work is both transparent and consistent.
 It is publicly available so everyone can see that we make our decisions in a fair and consistent way.

-How the residents’ privacy, dignity and autonomy is respected and promoted, and how the service is managed and governed.
+Inspectors will assess how the residents’ privacy, dignity and autonomy is respected and promoted, and how the service is managed and governed.

 The inspector will be happy to speak with any resident, family member, representative or staff member; and will also understand that some residents and relatives may not want to talk with an inspector.

 Residents' questionnaires are sent in advance of announced inspections to allow residents an opportunity to provide feedback on what it is like to live in a designated centre.